 - Action type.
 This is a special type that contains information about a Photoshop action, such as the name and index of the Photoshop Action Set and the name and index of the Photoshop Action.

-In this area, you can write down general information about the action, which can be useful for those users who want to know more about this action.
+In this panel, you can write down general information about the action, which can be useful for those users who want to know more about this action.

 In this panel, you can specify a name in the Name field.
 If this field has a value, it will be displayed on the action icon in the Actions Area of the main plugin window instead of the action file name.
 You can also enter a description of the action in the Description field, the name of the action category in the Category field (this information is not yet used in any way and is not related to the category in which the action is located), specify the name of the author (or his nickname) of the action in the Author field, the author’s contacts (website or email address) in the Author Contacts field, and enter comma-separated action tags in the Tags field.